TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 ### Time Commitment

 Depends on the expected production value of the video.
-Basic videos can be recorded and edited in 1-2 days; however, there is always the risk that the video falls short because it doesn't deliver on one of the key criteria above.
+Basic videos can be recorded and edited in 1-2 days; however, there is always the risk that the video will fall short because it doesn't deliver on one of the key criteria above.
 A full production can take 1-3 weeks.

 To be effective, promotion planning starts a few weeks before posting.
 Actual work required depends on how much you want to promote the video, in order to get valid test results.
 As a minimum, you'd want to schedule at least 5 working days.
 More realistically, it requires at least a part-time effort of a few hours a day from idea to video launch.